InSyncWithFoo/pyright-for-pycharm/docs/configurations/common.md

 so CLI/LSP will still work even if, for example, it's a wrapper script that outputs diagnostics in the expected format.

+!!! tip

+    For the best experience, always use or maintain compatibility with the latest version of Pyright.

 ### Always use global